 Ginger: Before I let you go, Sharon, you made a comment there when I laughed when we were talking about trusting your workers, but you’ve actually written a whole article for the Harvard Business Review about how managers who are not trained with remote workers suddenly are being thrown into these roles where they have to manage staff remotely and, in fact, they don’t trust their employees.

-Sharon: Yeah.
+Professor Sharon Parker: Yeah.
 And I guess it’s probably true to say that there are managers who don’t trust their employees irrespective of working from home.
 [22:00] But I think it became a real challenge for some people because, and particularly in areas where remote working was less common, managers were having to manage people without being able to see them, so without line of sight.
 And that’s really challenging if you haven’t got the skills to do that, and the trust and the training.